blue-yonder/devpi-builder/README.rst

       -h, --help            show this help message and exit --user                The user to log in as.
       --password            Password of the user.
-      --blacklist BLACKLIST
+      --batch               Batch mode.
+Do not prompt for credentials --blacklist BLACKLIST
                             Packages matched by this requirements.txt style file will never be build.